Abhilash-Ponnachan/aws-notes/notes-overview.md

 We can observe this in action using _AWS X-Ray_ (a profiling and tracing service).

 ##### Optimization
+Since this process is entirely managed by the platform there are only a couple of points we can influence it for optimization -

 ##### Execution Models for - AWS Lambda
   xx -